 \subsubsection{Higher dimensional manifolds}

 Lie affine foliations are not necessarily rigid when the underlying compact, connected and orientable manifold $M$ is of dimension $n\geq 5$.
-We now exemplify this, using the results from \S\ref{subsub:rigidity-models}.
+We now illustrate this by means of a concrete example.
 Consider the matrix $A\in SL_{4}(\mathbb{Z})$ given by

 It has two positive, distinct eigenvalues $\lambda,\lambda^{-1}\in\mathbb{R}$ of multiplicity $2$, and four linearly independent eigenvectors of the form $(V_1,0),(0,V_1),(V_2,0),(0,V_2)$ for $V_1,V_2\in\mathbb{R}^{2}$.
 It follows that there exist two linearly independent, closed, left invariant one-forms $\alpha_1,\alpha_2\in\Omega^{1}(\mathbb{T}^{4})$ whose pullback under the diffeomorphism $\varphi_A$ of the torus $\mathbb{T}^{4}$ satisfies